RAZAFINDRATSIMA LAB

 Nancia Raoelinjanakolona

 Nancia is a PhD student in Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar.
 Her current research explores how habitat fragmentation affects mutualistic interaction networks, with a focus on lemurs, birds and their food plants.
 Nancia is also a National Geographic Explorer.
 She also received an iNaturalist funding to train and engage local community in biodiversity studies.
-Nancia spent three months as a Visiting Student Researcher at UC Berkeley in 2022.
+Nancia spent three months as a Visiting Student Researcher at UC Berkeley in 2022 and has now returned to continue her stay as a Visiting Student.

 Research interests: species interactions, habitat fragmentation, tropical ecology, herpetology, ornithology